myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-11T12:36:05.417Z
+>
+> Agreed :) My guess is that not many products developed for the first time since Elon became CEO.
+I feel the reason they are able to release them so quickly is because they either had such secret projects in the past or already had prototypes.

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-11T12:31:03.312Z
+>
+> At least here we don't have a completely private space like DM yet.
+But yes E2EE is essential for secure communication, this is not fully implemented even in Mastodon!
+I heard Bluesky's dev will soon implement DM, so let's hope for the best :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-11T08:14:08.315Z
 >
 > He is a genius